Mukhtar al-Thaqafi: Return to Kufa

-Doubting the authenticity of Mukhtar's claims, a group of Alid partisans from Kufa went to Mecca seeking verification from Ibn al-Hanafiyyah.
+Doubting the authenticity of Mukhtar's claims, a group of Alid partisans from Kufa went to Mecca seeking verification from Ibn al-Hanafiyya.
 He replied in an ambiguous manner that he was satisfied with anyone whom God uses to take revenge on enemies of the family of the prophet.
 They interpreted this as confirmation of Mukhtar's claims and returned to join him.
-To win over the hitherto unpersuaded Ibrahim ibn al-Ashtar, an influential Alid partisan and head of the Nakhai tribe, Mukhtar presented him with a letter, which he claimed was authored by Ibn al-Hanafiyyah.
-In it, Ibn al-Hanafiyyah ostensibly called himself the Mahdi and urged Ibn al-Ashtar to support Mukhtar.
+To win over the hitherto unpersuaded Ibrahim ibn al-Ashtar, an influential Alid partisan and head of the Nakhai tribe, Mukhtar presented him with a letter, which he claimed was authored by Ibn al-Hanafiyya.
+In it, Ibn al-Hanafiyya ostensibly called himself the Mahdi and urged Ibn al-Ashtar to support Mukhtar.
 After expressing some doubts, Ibn al-Ashtar eventually joined him.
-The letter was likely fabricated, and Ibn al-Hanafiyyah seems to have had no involvement in the revolt.
+The letter was likely fabricated, and Ibn al-Hanafiyya seems to have had no involvement in the revolt.
 He tolerated the use of his name, however, and did not disapprove of Mukhtar's activities.
 Nonetheless, when he wanted to visit his followers in Kufa, he was deterred by a rumour, floated by Mukhtar upon hearing this news, that the true Mahdi would not die if struck by a sword.

 Ibn al-Zubayr appointed Abd Allah ibn Yazid as governor of Kufa in 684.
 Fearful of Mukhtar, Ibn Yazid imprisoned him.
 Some time later, Abdullah ibn Umar interceded for Mukhtar, who promised to refrain from anti-government activity and was released.